 If you are always on time with your monthly repayments, consolidating your debts can increase your credit score in the long term.
 The key here is consistency and faithfulness in making your monthly repayments.

-Bonus: Can first home buyers consolidate debts into their home loan?
+Can first-home buyers consolidate debts into their home loans?

 If you are a first home buyer and are using a guarantor, you can consolidate your debts into your home loan.
 A guarantor home loan allows you to borrow up to 105% of the property value.
-5% goes towards the costs of buying the property [INSERT LINK HERE], and the other 5% can go towards consolidating the other debts
+5% goes towards the costs of buying the property, and the other 5% can go towards consolidating the other debts

 The only caveat is that your parents (guarantors) must still be working, and you must have a flawless repayment history on your other debts.
 Banks are very strict when assessing this loan.